wp-plugins/github-profile-display/readme.txt

 With thanks to Tobier https://github.com/tobier for bug fixes in the new version

 and thanks to ttouch https://github.com/ttouch for the Greek translation

+and thanks to ZackehSoul https://github.com/ZackehSoul for the API update

 Please see http://www.pgogy.com and http://www.pgogy.com/code/groups/wordpress/github-wordpress-widget/ for support